How To Handle Your Actual PMP® Exam Day

-You have come this far and after weeks of study, you are now ready to take your PMP® exam.
+You have come this far and after weeks of study, you are now ready to take your Project Management Professional (PMP)® exam.
 You know you have prepared yourself physically and mentally and that you are ready to tackle the exam questions confidently.
 And that is the attitude needed to forge ahead - an attitude borne out of determination to pass this important exam, so positive that others can actually feel it from you.

 But as in any endeavor, you will need to be ready for the actual battle - in this case, the PMP exam.
 The day before, you should have a good rest and eliminate any distractions.
 For instance, be sure that you take a day-off from your work on the day of the exam.
 The last thing you need is be concerned with issues regarding your job.
 Empty your mind of these kind of distractions for the exam.